learningdebunked/SystemDesignFundamentals/README.md

        ** Leader based replication is configured to be completely asynchronous , if leader fails any writes that have not yet been replicated fails.
           However the advantage is leader can continue processing writes .
-This is weak durability ** Weak durability may be a bad trade off however async replication is widely used
+This is weak durability ** Weak durability may be a bad trade off however async replication is widely used ** To add a new follower and to scale , we take a consistent snapshot of the leaders db and then copy the snapshot to the new follower node.
+The follower then connects to the leader and requests all data changes that have happened since the snapshot was taken

+          Postgre use -- log sequence  & MYSQL uses bin log coordinates

+       ** In case of leader failures
+            ** One of the followers needs to be promoted ** Clients need to be reconfigured to send writes to the new leader ** Other followers need to be reconfigured to send writes to new leader

+       ** How to determine leader has failed
+            ** Time out
+            ** Choose a new leader through consensus

+       ** WAL Replication
+            ** Process the log build a copy of the exact same data structures as found on the leader ** Postgre SQL and Oracle use WAL &
+            ** The main disadvantage is that this is to low level

+       ** Logical (row-based ) replication
+            ** Different log formats for replication and different for storage engine ** MySQL has this feature.
+            ** Advantages :
+                 ** Since a logical log is decoupled from storage engine internals , it can be more easily be kept backward compatible
+                 ** Also easier for external applications to parse the log.
+Ex: send contents of db to data ware house for CDC {change data capture}

+       ** Summary :
+           ** Basically replication is for high availability and being able to tolerate node failures is just one reason for wanting replication
+           ** Another reason is scalability &
+           ** to reduce LATENCY by placing replicas geographically close to the users ** Bascially leader based replication is a READ scaling architecture i.e. work loads consist of mostly reads  and only a small % of writes
+           ** Replication lag due to asynchronous nature of replication - leads to eventual consistency {i.e. a temporary state where followers will eventually catchup}
+           ** Challenges with replication lag:
+              ** Reading your own writes : with async replication user views the data shortly after making a write, if reads are coming from follower it looks like the data submitted is lost due to lag ** Read_After_Write : Read your writes , guaranteee that if user reloads the page they will always see any updates that they submitted , for other users updates may not be visible

+       ** Implementing read-after-write in leader based replication ** When reading something that the users may have modified read it from leader, otherwise read it from follower ** what if there are a lot of things that user can change?
+             A) Cannot read from leader as it defeats the purpose of scaling so may be we monitor the replication lag  on followers and prevent queries on any follower that is more than a minute behind the leader ** Use this in scenarios where users use cross devices ex fill form on mobile and log on to web

 ![Screen Shot 2022-07-27 at 10 22 56 AM](https://user-images.githubusercontent.com/7702406/181310266-e52c3755-0bb7-45dd-a88c-26dedd5ebd54.png)

+      ** Monotonic reads

+         ** That if one user makes several reads in a sequence, they will not see time go backward i.e. they will not read older data after having previously read new data
+         ** One way of achieving monotonic reads is to make sure each user always makes reads from same replica.
+The replica can be choose based on the # of the user ID , rather than choosing a random replica

+      ** consistent prefix reads

+      ** Transactions

+         ** Transactions exist for application developers to not worry about subtle replication issues and could just trust their databases to the do the right thing
+         ** Single node transactions are OK , however in distributed ( partitioned and replicated ) databases may systems have abandoned these , transactions are too expensive in terms of performance and availability

+   **Multi leader replication**

+     ** In leader based replication there is only one leader and all writes must go through it.
+If you cannot connect to leader you cannot write to the database so a natural extension is multi leader replication Also known as MASTER-MASTER or ACTIVE-ACTIVE replication.
+     ** In this each leader acts as simulataenously as a follower to other leaders

 **Latency**